InformaticsMatters/fragnet/orchestration/README.md

     $ terraform apply -auto-approve

 >   CAUTION: If you're not using S£ for terraform state then
-    you must remember that yoru terraform state files are vital and must not be removed as only you can alter and delete the deployed instances.
+    you must remember that your terraform state files are vital and must not be removed as only you can alter and delete the deployed instances.